Tuition-Free Online Colleges in Georgia 2026

 Below are the primary ways Georgia students can make an online degree more affordable.

-Students must maintain academic standards to renew the scholarship.
-Completing the Free Application for Federal Student Aid (FAFSA) and the Georgia Student Finance Application (GSFAPP) is typically required.
+Students must maintain academic eligibility to continue receiving either award.
+To apply, you will typically need to complete the Free Application for Federal Student Aid (FAFSA) or the Georgia Student Finance Application (GSFAPP).

 Georgia Tuition Equalization Grant